 A current ratio which is reducing overtime shows that inventory and accounts receivable are reducing or that further credit is being taken from suppliers, possibly showing the onset of liquidity problems in the near future.

 Useful tips for Using the Current Ratio

 - The current ratio will vary from industry to industry.
-To make comparisons you need to use a comparable business operating in your sector.
+Therefore to make comparisons you need to use a comparable business operating in your sector.

 - Some businesses, particularly low margin supermarkets, operate with negative working capital which means that current assets are less than current liabilities and the current ratio is less than 1.
 Providing the level of risk (in not being able to repay all liabilities on demand) is acceptable then it shows that the business is able to fund its investment in inventory and accounts receivable using credit from its suppliers thereby reducing its borrowings.

-- A bank manager may include overdraft facilities in the calculations, and will want to see a high current ratio (heading towards 2.00) as it shows a lower risk business.
+- Finally, a bank manager may include overdraft facilities in the calculations, and will want to see a high current ratio (heading towards 2.00) as it shows a lower risk business.

 Chartered accountant Michael Brown is the founder and CEO of Double Entry Bookkeeping.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.